NIHON KOHDEN Life Scope Smart Cable System (AUG 1998)

 Under US FDA rule, a cable is only a cable if it does not change the signal that passes through it.
 A Smart Cable with a hexadecimal code is just a cable and does not change a signal passing through it, but if it has an amplifier it becomes a medical device and requires FDA registration.
 Can you find any stand-alone Smart Cables registered with US FDA as a medical device?

-Clear Proof the IBP amplifier hardware is embedded inside the monitor, an important fact withdrawn from later monitor manuals
+Irrefutable proof the IBP amplifier hardware is configured internally, an important fact withdrawn from later monitor manuals

 The Life Scope BSM-2301 bedside monitor was launched before the Life Scope TR bedside monitors, and the Service Manual is clear on the design; manuals for later models stop providing such information.
 The major move to curb details in manuals started from Life Scope J (BSM-9101) Bedside Monitor, launched before the Life Scope TR bedside monitors.